Zen garden oasis serving craveable Japanese eats. Don't miss the addictive corn ribs & perfect katsu!

 Important Note

-One user found the katsu to be a bit lean compared to another establishment.
+One user mentioned that the katsu was too lean compared to another establishment.

 Neutral"Konban was listed as a place to get dishes with a good crunch."